JohnnyZhang728/JohnnyZhang728.github.io/_portfolio/COMET_SPLEEN.md

 • Position: Director, Scriptwriter, Editor <br> <br>

-• Outstanding Short Film Award of the Hong Kong International Youth Film Festival <br>
+• Excellent Award of the Hong Kong International Youth Film Festival <br>
+• Honorable Mention of the Hollywood New Directors <br>
+•	Honorable Mention of the Greece International Film Festival <br>
 • Honorable Mention of the Athens International Monthly Art Film Festival <br>
-•	Honorable Mention of the Greece International Film Festival <br>
-• Honorable Mention of the Hollywood New Directors <br>
 • Finalist of the 58th WorldFest-Houston International Film Festival <br>
 • Finalist of the Moscow Asian Film Festival <br>
+• Finalist of the Paris Women CineFest <br>
 • Official Selection of the Munich New Wave Short Film Festival <br>
+• Official Selection of the HER Film Festival <br>
 • Semi-finalist of the New York International Women Festival <br>
 • Semi-finalist of the Kyoto Independent Film Festival <br>
 • Semi-finalist of the Tokyo ShortFest <br>